grempe/tss-rb/README.md

 ### RTSS Binary

-TSS provides shares in a binary data format with the following fields, and by default this binary data is wrapped in a `'human'` text format:
+TSS provides shares in a binary data format with the following fields, and by default this binary data is wrapped in a `'HUMAN'` text format:

 `Identifier`.
 This field contains 16 octets.
 It identifies the secret with which a share is associated.
 All of the shares associated